Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     of conduct
     * Escalate existing conflicts that jeopardize the group project
-    * Disregard or refuse to resolve an existing conflict that has been brought to their attention.
+    * Disregard or refuse to resolve an existing conflict that has been brought to their attention

 * Infractions